retail manager easily managing supply chain

 Retail brands face unique challenges in supply chain management.
 Although retail can have healthy profit margins, unaddressed issues can affect bottom-line performance and customer satisfaction.

 From the volatility of global markets and fluctuating consumer demands to the complexities of logistics and inventory control, retail supply chain obstacles require strategic planning and agile responses.
-Additionally, post-pandemic constraints add more layers of complexity to navigate.

 A retail business that plans for the following common challenges fares better in the changing supply landscape: